zohaib87/xe-theme/README.md

 6. Now run `gulp init` command to automatically change text-domain, prefixes, DocBlocks etc to your theme name.
 7. Run `gulp` command to watch your theme files for changes and start making an awesome WordPress Theme. ;-)
 8. Once you have completed your theme run `gulp build` command to generate a clean copy of your theme on desktop. `.pot` file will also be generated inside languages folder.
-9. For more detail please [Click Here](http://docs.xecreators.pk/wp/xe-framework) to read the documentation.

 Useful Commands
 ---------------